-Project CivicsNZ aims to build social capital and improve empowerment.
+Project CivicsNZ aims to build the social capital and empowerment of New Zealand citizens.

 The National Certificates of Educational Achievement (NCEA) were introduced into secondary schools over 15 years ago, and are a widely respected qualification both in New Zealand and internationally.
 Now it’s your chance to have your say.